krilor/gossh/README.md

 * base.Meta - for constructing meta-rules on the fly.
 This is where imperative mode kicks in.

-### Hosts
+### Target

-A [Host](host.go) is a bare-metal server, virtual machine or container running Linux.
-Gossh connects to and does all work on hosts using SSH.
+A [Target](gossh.go) is a bare-metal server, virtual machine or container.
+It can be localhost, a remote host (SSH) or a docker container on localhost.

+Requirements

+* Running Linux
+* Bash shell available
+* Sudo installed
+* SSH'able (remote)

 ### Inventories